-If there is an active fire in your area, or if the Air Quality Index indicates smoke levels are unhealthy and forecasted to remain there, local authorities may advise you to stay indoors or create a clean room rather than evacuate.
-Setting up a clean room at home can help reduce your exposure to dangerous or unhealthy wildfire smoke while indoors.
+If there is an active fire in your area, or if the Air Quality Index indicates smoke levels are unhealthy and forecasted to remain there, local authorities may advise you to stay indoors or create a clean room.
+Spending time in a clean room at home can help reduce your exposure to smoke while staying indoors.

 Conditions can change quickly, so you should always be prepared to evacuate if necessary.
 Follow your local news, the AirNow website, or your state air quality website for up-to-date information.

 As long as it is safe to stay indoors at home, anyone can benefit from spending time in a clean room during a wildfire smoke event.
 It may be most helpful for people who are at greater risk from the effects of smoke such as children, older adults, and people with heart disease or breathing problems.
 If you have heart or lung disease, including asthma, check with your health care provider about what to do during smoke events.